The importance of competitive employee benefits

 • Group Personal Pension Scheme (GPP)

-How much gets paid in depends on the type of pension scheme and whether your employees opt for auto-enrolment.
+How much gets paid depends on the type of pension scheme and whether your employees opt for auto-enrolment.

 2. Share schemes